Frequently Asked Questions

-We have some jeep support between checkpoints that might be able to pick you up but they cannot be everywhere at once, it might take time or not be possible if the number of DNFs is high.
+We have some jeep support between checkpoints that might be able to pick you up but they cannot be everywhere at once, it might take time or not be possible if the number of DNFs is high, and most checkpoints have no road, so walking out is the only option.
 In this case we’ll try our best to get you to a place where you can get local transport back to Dhampus.
 Carry at least Rs 2000 ($20) and that should be enough for a taxi if needed also.

 - Is there any bus that goes back from the 50 km finish line to Pokhara?
 If yes, what time?

 Yes, we’re fixing times when we know the number of local participants.
 We hope to have a bus leave at 4pm directly after prize giving, and depending on numbers, another when the bus is 60% full.
 Thereafter there will be a number of jeeps for remaining people not intending to stay.

 - Can our support friend/family wait at the finish line?
 Or can they move between checkpoints?